matthew-puku/monster-smash/README.md

 - Display victory and defeat screens with scores
 - User can quit at any point of the running application
 - Implemented ASCII art for the welcome, victory, defeat screens using a gem like [Artii](https://github.com/miketierney/artii) in `messages.rb`
-- Implement ASCII art for each move selected using [Artii](https://github.com/miketierney/artii) in `monster.rb`

 Users can only interact with this terminal application via keyboard input.